smiledra/iMessage-Export/README.md

 iMessage Archive
 ================

 This is forked from [iMessage-Export](https://github.com/aaronpk/iMessage-Export).
-With [a minor change](https://github.com/aaronpk/iMessage-Export/issues/7) in `archive.php` allows it to work in my system, MacOS Catalina (10.15.6).
+With [a minor change](https://github.com/aaronpk/iMessage-Export/issues/7) in `archive.php` allowing it to work in my system, MacOS Catalina (10.15.6).

 If I ever switch to a PC, I might need another workaround to directly perform export from my phone backup.
 Uh.

+Simple steps: give Terminal (or whatever you are running bash on) full disk access in `Preferences` > `Privacy & Security`.
+Create a `contacts.txt` with the formatting as the following.
+Use `php archive.php` to export iMessage.

-Below are the original `readme` from the project.
+Below is the original `readme` from the project.

 --------